joshwhitwell/web-Sprint-Challenge-User-Interface-and-Git/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-In the flexbox module, align-items: center defines the behavior of how items are laid out on the cross axis of the flexbox.
-When the flexbox container flex-direction is set to row then the cross axis will be the vertical axis; when the flex direction is set to column then the cross axis will be the horizontal axis.
+In the flexbox module, ```align-items: center``` defines the behavior of how items are laid out on the cross axis of the flexbox.
+When the flexbox container ```flex-direction``` is set to row then the cross axis will be the vertical axis; when the ```flex-direction``` is set to column then the cross axis will be the horizontal axis.

 5. Explain why git is valuable to a team of developers.

 Git is a version control system which tracks changes made to files over time.
-Git allows developers to work on projects at the same time with others, and merge independent changes automatically without redundancy and checking for errors.
+Git allows developers to work on projects at the same time with others, and merge independent changes automatically without redundancy or errors.
 This happens through a process called branching and merging.
 Version control is important to maintain documentation of all the changes to a project over time in a single place.
 Version control is also important for projects with multiple collaborators so that multiple versions of a single project can be worked on simultaneously and later merged without altering the integrity of the original.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.